-Here is a small sampling of some of the videos I’ve created over the past few years.
+Here is a small sampling of some videos I’ve created over the past few years.
 Unless otherwise indicated, I am responsible for all shooting and editing.
-Animations or titles were also created by me.
+I also created any animations or titles.

 This video, and a number of others, was created to accompany the launch of a capital campaign at Epiphany United Methodist Church.
 The videos were a big hit and the capital campaign was ultimately very successful!

 Here is an example of an “event” video.
 This church engaged in a weekend of service instead of services in the church building.
 The entire video was shot during the service days on a Saturday and Sunday, then edited and presented at a celebration for a Sunday evening service.
 This meant I spent two days driving all over town and all Sunday afternoon editing and pulling it together for the final event.
 The song had been specially written for this event, and was, in fact, heard for the first time during this video, which had a great emotional impact since no one knew it was coming.
 The congregation learned and sang the new song together in the same service for added effect.

-This is typical of the “sermon illustration” videos I’ve made time and time again in the churches I’ve worked with.
+This is a good example of the “sermon illustration” videos I’ve made time and time again in the churches I’ve worked with.
 As was typical, we went from concept to shooting to editing and finalizing in a half-day with no budget, and the video worked perfectly with the sermon and drove the point home very well.

 ©2017 Peter J. Hamm